 It may be a British staple but the Irish are partial to a traditional platter of fish and chips!
-Perfect for St. Patrick's Day or any time of year.
+Perfect for National Junk Food Day or any time of year.

 Fish and chips may be more of a British meal but we Irish certainly love our chip shops.
-A tasty meal for St. Patrick's Day or any time of the year, this recipe is courtesy of the Grand Central Oyster Bar located “below sea level” at Grand Central Station in New York City.
+A for National Junk Food Day or any time of the year, this recipe is courtesy of the Grand Central Oyster Bar located “below sea level” at Grand Central Station in New York City.

 Traditional fish and chips recipe